 - Source of wealth: Koch Industries

-Brothers Charles and David Koch expanded their father’s oil refinery company into conglomerate Koch Industries after their other brothers, Frederick and William, left the company after a failed takeover.
-Koch Industries revenue of $ 115 billion annually.
+Brothers Charles Koch and David Koch expanded their father’s oil refinery company into conglomerate Koch Industries after their other brothers, Frederick and William, left the company after a failed takeover.
+The Koch family Industries revenue of $ 115 billion annually.

 2. The Mars

 Jacqueline and John Mars became one of the richest families of the world, as they inherited a stake in the candy empire Mars Inc who invented M & Ms, Milky Way, and Mars Bars when their father Frank Mars passed away in 1999.